tushar20008/Creative-Coding/README.md

 # Creative-Coding
-Use Processing to create aesthetic sketches
+Use Processing to create aesthetic or ambient sketche, time-based media, physical simulation or generative art.

+Techniques Used :
+- Pixel Manipulation
+- Movie or Capture class in the video library
+- Noise function and the sound library